How do I use the website?

-By emailing any queries to the laboratory, it enables us to take on board views about the service we provide and how it can be improved on.
-We are always striving in pathology to improve all aspects of our service and appreciate any feedback we get and will respond to this in a postive way.
+By emailing any queries to our pathology quality manager, it enables us to take on board views about the service we provide and how it can be improved on.
+We are always striving in pathology to improve all aspects of our service and appreciate any feedback we get and will respond to this in a positive way.

 Information on this profession can be found on the Institute of Biomedical Science website.
-All Biomedical Scientists must have an IBMS accredited degree and be registered with the Health Professions Council.
+All Biomedical Scientists must have an IBMS accredited degree and be registered with the Health and Care Professions Council.

 What are the requirements for patient consent?

 All procedures carried out on a patient need the informed consent of the patient.
 For most routine laboratory procedures consent can be inferred when the patient presents himself/herself as a laboratory with a request form and willingly submits to the usual collecting procedure, for example, venepuncture.
 Patients in a hospital bed should normally be given the opportunity to refuse.
 Special procedures including more invasive procedures or with increased risk of complications to the procedure will need a more detailed explanation and in some cases written consent.
 In emergency situations consent might not be possible, under these circumstances it is acceptable to carry out necessary procedures provided they are in the patients’ best interests.